 If the attempt to execute the SLMCNFQ fails, the z/OS CICS WebSphere MQ Sensor tries to load the program SLMBCNFG and gets the configuration queue name.
-For instructions on generating this program, see "Generating SLMBCNFG" on page 275.
+For instructions on generating this program, see "To generate SLMBCNFG, follow these steps: " on page 291.